McFateM/awesome-static-site/content/about.md

 ![hugo logo](/img/hugo-logo.png)

-I'm a blogger and I love Hugo.
+I am DevOps and I love Hugo.

 ## More about me

-Some other stuff.
+Ok, so my official title at Grinnell College is **Digital Library Applications Developer**.